Developing an Omni Channel Strategy

 The power of omnichannel experiences can lift sales dramatically.
-Customers interacting with an omnichannel experience 4% more spent in-store and 10% more online.
-Companies with omnichannel retail strategies retain an average of 89% of their customers from channel to channel.
+For example, customers interacting with an omnichannel experience 4% more spent in-store and 10% more online.
+In addition, companies with omnichannel retail strategies retain an average of 89% of their customers from channel to channel.

 Omni-channel retail revolves around your customer and creates a single customer experience across your brand by unifying sales and marketing, which accounts for the spillover between channels.
 It removes the boundaries between different sales and marketing channels to create a unified, integrated whole.
 The distinctions between channels are onsite, social, mobile, email, physical, and instant messaging.
 It disappears as a single view of the customer, and an experience of commerce emerges.